ranathedev/smart-index-updater/README.md

 ## Release Notes

+### 1.0.2

+This release enhances the functionality of the index file updater by correctly managing directories and excluding specified ones, streamlining the process and ensuring accurate exports.

 ### 1.0.1

-- Corrected an issue where the command `addPath` was not functioning as expected.
+Corrected an issue where the command `addPath` was not functioning as expected.

 ### 1.0.0